microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 The whole process includes:
 * Select an existing IoT Hub or create a new IoT Hub.
 * Select an existing IoT Hub device or create a new IoT Hub device.
-* Create a new Function App.
+* Create a new Azure Functions App.

 Please take a note of the device name you created.
 It will be used in next section.